 This gallery will demonstrate the landscapes and plant, animal, and human communities that make the region such a distinct place.
 The communities and individuals who best know the Northwoods will be highlighted through unique stories and memories, including those of traditions like wild ricing, maple-tapping, ice fishing, and foraging.

 Untouched by the grinding glaciers that shaped the rest of the state, Wisconsin's Driftless region is evidence of an ancient state that continues to be reshaped by its diverse inhabitants, old and new.
-In the Wisconsin Journey gallery's Driftless area, visitors will explore the region's unique geological history and the ways in which the land has shaped Wisconsinites and industry — particularly lead mining.
+In Winifred & Spencer Kellogg Gallery: Wisconsin Journey's Driftless area, visitors will explore the region's unique geological history and the ways in which the land has shaped Wisconsinites and industry — particularly lead mining.

 Wisconsin is celebrated for its lakes, but the state's vast system of rivers have played an equally important role in the region's ecological and cultural history.
 Visitors will be able to explore waterways through a tactile map of Wisconsin's most significant rivers, the Mississippi and Wisconsin, to better understand how the region's watery highways have connected people to the land, and to each other, for millennia.
 Alongside displays about human control of the rivers' paths, visitors will encounter MPM's famous beaver den and explore how the beaver may be one of the most controversial teachers when it comes to flood prevention and sustainable water management practices.

 Another popular destination within the Driftless Area is the Wisconsin Dells, known for its distinctive Cambrian sandstone formations.
 Visitors will explore this unique geological history, including how the many characteristic features of this landscape were shaped and why the Dells has been such a special place for Wisconsinites throughout the ages.